Elmar H. Supe

-Prevention is often and much talked about, but usually only when it is too late, when addicts or drug addicts burden their environment or when serious crimes, such as xenophobic attacks, are lamented.
-Then the call for prevention sounds - especially in Sunday speeches - which is actually too late.
+Prevention is often talked about, but only when it is too late, when addicts or drug addicts burden their environment or when serious crimes, such as xenophobic attacks, are lamented.
+Then the call for prevention sounds - in Sunday speeches - which is too late.

-The decisive question is: How do we prevent as effectively as possible?
-Administration and politicians rightly ask: How can we make prevention as cost-effective as possible?
+The decisive question is: How do we prevent as possible?
+Administration and politicians ask: How can we make prevention as cost-effective as possible?
 So the HOW is the decisive question.
 Under no circumstances should those responsible bury their heads in the sand.

 But not only addiction and the abuse of addictive substances are a challenge to prevention, but also many other phenomena that have a considerable influence on each other: violence e.g. in schools, in families, against foreigners, crime including organised crime, sexual abuse from which the victims suffer throughout their lives, eating disorders such as binge eating and anorexia, dependence on medicines, illegal drugs and gambling, other non-substance-related addictions, suicidal risk, neglect and adolescent cults.
-All these problems in their variously dazzling forms should be prevented, but often only when something has become visible to the public, e.g. when drugs or violence at school call for action.
-Unfortunately there is a late reaction, even overreaction.
+It should prevent all these problems in their variously dazzling forms, but often only when something has become visible to the public, e.g. when drugs or violence at school call for action.
+There is a late reaction, even overreaction.

-Round tables" are often set up at which, as a rule, the same people sit, irrespective of what "dissocial" behaviour, i.e. behaviour that is detached from society and its values, should be approached.
+They often set up round tables at which the same people sit, irrespective of what “dissocial” behaviour, i.e. behaviour that hed from society and its values, should be approached.
 They look for causes and possibilities to prevent or reduce such negative events.
-All working groups come to similar results, as both conditional factors and countermeasures for all forms of dissocial behaviour are largely identical.
+All working groups come to similar results, as both conditional factors and countermeasures for all forms of dissocial behaviour are identical.

 Prevention is learning, educating, empowering and encouraging life

 The road to addiction prevention runs counter to these principles.
 Life is something beautiful and positive, it is not addiction.
-In my opinion, the Portuguese rightly call their prevention "Projecto VIDA", i.e. "life project".
+The Portuguese call their prevention “Projecto VIDA”, i.e. “life project”.

-Addiction prevention, which is largely practiced in schools, is often negatively oriented, precisely in addiction with its terrible negative consequences.
+Addiction prevention, which is practiced in schools, is often negatively oriented, in addition with its terrible negative consequences.
 It provides information that is unhelpful, often even arouses curiosity and is therefore dangerous.
 The procedure is similar for other symptoms.
-The negative is emphasized, data and crimes are presented in detail, and a certain knowledge of drugs is imparted.
+The negative is emphasized, data and crimes are presented, and a certain knowledge of drugs is imparted.

-"Every human being needs a minimum of contact with nature, of being alone and company, of joy, respect, trust and success, of property, leisure and silence as well as of elevation above everyday life and the transient in rhythmic repetition.
+“Every human being needs a minimum of contact with nature, of being alone and company, of joy, respect, trust and success, of property, leisure and silence and of elevation above everyday life and the transient in a rhythmic repetition.

 Information and deterrence have no preventive effect

-A flood of information, no matter how large, is not enough - even if it is optimally packaged and conveyed in glossy brochures.
-We have to prevent differently, with different means and methods.
+A flood of information, no matter how large, is not enough - even if it is packaged and conveyed in glossy brochures.
+We have to prevent with different means and methods.

 Internal environmental protection is as important as environmental protection

 It should be given the same priority as environmental protection!
-In concrete terms, this means that the protection of the internal world, just like environmental protection, must have its own infrastructure, its own resources, institutions and employees, i.e. representatives and those responsible.
+In concrete terms, this means that protecting the internal world, just like environmental protection, must have its own infrastructure, its own resources, institutions and employees, i.e. representatives and those responsible.

 Environmental protection has shown us that rethinking has changed attitudes and behaviour that have reduced pollution and environmental degradation.
 In the same way, changes in attitude and behaviour are possible against indoor pollution and destruction.

 This radical rethinking is also necessary here if we in Germany do not want to get American conditions.
-But this is exactly the way we are going, as the police crime statistics and reports - increasingly also from schools - show.
-If we take into account that most crimes are not known and are not solved, the development is threatening.
+But this is the way we are going as the police crime statistics and reports - also from schools - show.
+If we consider that most crimes are not known and are not solved, the development is threatening.

-From my workshops on this topic, the participants go home with these thoughts: "I can do a lot!
-I'm important!
-I'm not powerless!"
-They also receive a number of concrete hints and help from each other, such as strengthening positively, having time, listening, giving others confidence, making the child feel that it is valuable to me, and thinking positively.
+From my workshops on this topic, the participants go home with these thoughts: “I can do a lot!
+I’m important!
+I’m not powerless!”
+They also receive several concrete hints and help from each other, such as strengthening, having time, listening, giving others confidence, making the child feel it is valuable and thinking positively.